 Howard Payne University maintains residence halls as a part of the total educational experience available to students.
 They provide a supportive framework for intellectual and social growth and development effectively extending learning beyond the classroom.
-For this reason students are required to live in the residence halls for 6 semesters or until they are 22 years old.
+For this reason, all full-time, unmarried students not living with parents must live in a university residence hall for four (4) full semesters (i.e., fall and spring semesters) until 60 verifiable credit hours are completed or the student reaches 22 years of age.
 All students living in residence halls must purchase a resident meal plan.